osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add multiple new configurations for egress, with backfill / diagnostics data / PI endpoint with domain in username.
-EgressEndpoints/Schedules/DataSelectors definitions are shared.
+**Add multiple new configurations for egress with backfill, diagnostics data, or PI endpoint with domain in username. `EgressEndpoints`, `Schedules`, and `DataSelectors` definitions are shared.**

 ```json
 [